PiotrSiatkowski/zustand-lite/README.md

 - 🔄 **Clean Separation**: State and operations are well separated to minimize confusion.
 - 🚀 **Blazing Performance**: Selective updates and lean subscriptions keep things snappy.
 - 🪄 **Zero Boilerplate**: No mock setups, no dependency arrays, just importing and using.
-- 🧪 **Test‑Friendly Design**: Easily tested, no context or mocks hacks required.
+- 🧪 **Test‑Friendly Design**: Easily tested, no context or mock hacks required.
 - 🌱 **Composable & Extensible**: Opinionated defaults that adapt as your application grows.
 - 🔌 **Shareable plugin system**: Plug custom logic directly into your store for extended capabilities.
 - 🧩 **Optional middleware integration**: Seamlessly add devtools and persist, middlewares that matter.
 - 🛠 **Chainable API**: `extendGetters()`, `extendSetters()`, `restrictState()`- create store in composable steps.
-- 👁 **Redux devtools labeling**: Built in clear, traceable actions and labels for debugging.
+- 👁 **Redux devtools labeling**: Built-in clear, traceable actions and labels for debugging.
 - 🧼 **No dependencies, only Zustand**: Keeps bundle size small and performance high.
 - 😊 **Write only code you need**: Focus on business logic, not boilerplate.